SCENARIOS-Israel's Netanyahu down but not out after failing to form government

 During that period, which expires on Wednesday, Israel's longest-serving prime minister persuaded only 55 of parliament's 120 members, including his traditional far-right and ultra-Orthodox Jewish allies, to join his right-wing Likud Party in a government.

-Having fallen six seats short of a ruling majority, Netanyahu "returned" his mandate to the president on Tuesday, and a spokesman for Rivlin said Gantz would now get his chance.
+Having fallen six seats short of a ruling majority, Netanyahu "returned" his mandate to the president, and a spokesman for Rivlin said Gantz would now get his chance.

 One way out of the stalemate would be for the two largest parties, Likud and Gantz's new Blue and White party, to form a "national unity" government.